-You must have a zoo licence if you keep wild animals for exhibitions to the public (not including a circus or pet shop) for 7 days or more in a year.
+You must have a zoo licence if you keep wild animals for exhibitions to the public (not including a circus) for 7 days or more in a year.

 Apply for a zoo licence